Stochastic nonlinear wave dynamics on compact surfaces: Global well-posedness and invariance of the Gibbs measure

 Then on $[0,\dl]$, we have for $N\le M$:

 To estimate these terms, we proceed as in the proof of Proposition~\ref{prop-glocal}.
 We begin with

-for some constant $C(m,j)$ independent of $N,M$, where the second to last estimate comes from the same argument as for Proposition \ref{prop-glocal}, and the last one from the condition \eqref{condition2} given by $(u_0,u_1,\o)\in \B_{M}^{m,j}(D)$, with \eqref{bd-wN} and the choice of $\dl$ in \eqref{dlmj}.
+for some constant $C(m,j)$ independent of $N,M$, where the second to last estimate comes from the same argument as in the proof of Proposition \ref{prop-glocal}, and the last one from the condition \eqref{condition2} given by $(u_0,u_1,\o)\in \B_{M}^{m,j}(D)$, with \eqref{bd-wN} and the choice of $\dl$ in \eqref{dlmj}.

 Similarly, we bound

 where the last bound comes from \eqref{condition3} given by $(u_0,u_1,\o)\in\B_{M}^{m,j}(D)$ and from \eqref{bd-wN} with the choice of $\dl$.

 Finally, we can further decompose